 Petaluma Pumpkin Patch and Amazing Corn Maze, Petaluma

-More than five acres of home-grown pumpkins, squash, and gourds present a huge selection to pick your own variety or choose from pre-cut selections.
-Have fun with seasonal activities and try to find the single exit out of the four-acre corn maze — it can take 45 minutes to complete.
+More than five acres of home-grown pumpkins, squash, and gourds present a huge selection to pick your own variety.
+Have fun with seasonal activities like the huge straw mountain and corn kernel sand box.
+Try to find the single exit out of the four-acre corn maze - it can take 45 minutes to complete!
+On Fridays and Saturdays, take a flashlight to try the maze at night.

 Sunday through Thursday from 10 a.m. to 6 p.m.